 If you or someone you know is being discriminated against or harassed, take action.
 You can help – Talk to SOMEONE.
 At school, you can talk to any of our staff members, they all know what to do.

 There is also an Investigative Form for you to fill out if you feel someone is being targeted.
 This form is available in the main offices at Golden Hill and Seward and in the Guidance office at Seward.
+The Investigative Form can also be downloaded here.
 Return the form to the main office/guidance office or by mail and the incident will be investigated and appropriate action will be taken to address the situation.
 This can be anonymous, but the more we know, the more we can help.

 Questions or Concerns

-If you have any questions and/or concerns related to the Dignity Act, contact the DASA coordinator in your child’s school:
+If you have any questions or concerns related to the Dignity Act, contact the District-level or Building-level Coordinators:

 Thank you for keeping our schools safe for EVERYONE!